Regulated Status of Entities

 TT does not have a formal Remuneration Committee; rather, the remuneration of TT’s Directors and staff are reviewed on an annual basis by the parent company Directors, who, on a day-to-day basis perform activities on behalf of the entire group and therefore are cognisant with the performance of TTDL, TTML and its staff.
 Remuneration is specifically determined with reference to the performance of the individual during the year (using qualitative criteria set out in their annual appraisal) and with regard to the group's actual and projected reserves, profits and cash position.

-TT has assessed its personnel and conclude that during the period to 31 March 2022, five members of staff (three of whom are parent company Directors) qualified as Code Staff.
-As at 31 March 2022, four members of staff qualified as Code Staff.
+TT has assessed its personnel and conclude that during the period to 31 March 2023, six members of staff (three of whom are parent company Directors) qualified as Code Staff.

 Quantitative remuneration data: